meenashreyansh12/Project1/README.md

 JenkinsFile Code steps
 -------------------------------
->step1: To build pipeline code, we need to create an agent machine and include here to build the job from agent machine
+>step1: To build pipeline code, we need to create an agent machine and build the job from agent machine

     pipeline
     {